 Rachel studied English Language and Literature at Oxford University and has a Certificate in Further Education teaching.
 She has been teaching A-Level English for over twelve years.
 Her work in education has given her varied experience of both the pastoral and the academic.
 She has worked as a Learning Support Tutor, Student Services Officer and Course Leader in Further Education; a Residential Warden in an international boarding school; an A-Level Examiner; and Head of English and Faculty Leader in an independent sixth form college.
 She lives in Oxford and when she is not working she loves reading, writing and restoring old furniture.
 She is studying for a Diploma in Interior Design in her free time.

 Paul studied Psychology at the Universities of Bristol (BSc) and Sussex (MA).
-He has lived in Oxford for the last 15 years supporting academic research at the University of Oxford, specialising in the design and analysis of projects exploring the working lives of public sector workers.
-When not updating the content on Wolsey Hall’s online learning system, Paul can be found helping out on local countryside and conservation projects.
+He spent over 15 years supporting academic research at the University of Oxford, specialising in the design and analysis of projects exploring the working lives of public sector workers.
+When not updating the content on Wolsey Hall’s online learning system, Paul can be found in deepest darkest Dorset trying to turn his fields and woods into something approximating a productive smallholding.

 Beverley earned her B.Sc from Sheffield University, where she studied maths and geology, before taking a Postgraduate Certificate in Education.
 She has extensive teaching experience and has also worked in computer support, training people to use computer software systems, and for the National Childbirth Trust, where she trained in counselling and led parenting classes for adults.
 Since returning to teaching Beverley has worked with students of all ages, in classes and one-to-one, as well as becoming a GCSE and A level assessor for one of the major examination boards.
 In addition to her work as Online Tutoring Co-ordinator, Beverley is also a Wolsey Hall maths tutor.